robertorcosta/azure-docs.pt-br/articles/storage/common/storage-network-security.md

 ## <a name="next-steps"></a>Próximas etapas

-Saiba mais sobre os pontos de extremidade de serviço de rede do Azure em [pontos de extremidade de serviço](/azure/virtual-network/virtual-network-service-endpoints-overview).
+Saiba mais sobre os Pontos de Extremidade do Serviço de Rede do Azure em [Pontos de Extremidade de Serviço](/azure/virtual-network/virtual-network-service-endpoints-overview).

-Aprofunde-se na segurança de armazenamento do Azure no [Guia de segurança do armazenamento do Azure](../blobs/security-recommendations.md).
+Aprofunde-se na segurança do Armazenamento do Microsoft Azure no [Guia de segurança do Armazenamento do Azure](../blobs/security-recommendations.md).